 Whether we’re removing your wisdom teeth with a simple or surgical extraction, the first step is always the same: numbing your mouth thoroughly.
 This is crucial because we don’t want you to feel any discomfort in the treatment chair.
 In fact, we provide you with aftercare instructions as well because we don’t want you to experience any pain or soreness during the recovery period either.

 Pain is very common with problematic wisdom teeth.
 That said, it’s not the only reason we recommend having them removed.
-If there isn’t enough room in your mouth for them or their presence would negatively impact your oral health by increasing your risk of cysts and infections, then we will recommend moving forward with an extraction as well.
-Ultimately, the decision of whether or not to have your third set of molars removed is something that you and Dr. Vinnie will need to decide together based on your case.
+If there isn’t enough room in your mouth for them or their presence would negatively impact your oral health by increasing your risk of cysts and infections, then we will recommend moving forward with extraction.
+Ultimately, the decision of whether or not to have your third set of molars removed is something that you and our team of dentists will need to decide together based on your case.

-There are a few things we recommend doing prior to your wisdom tooth extraction.
+There are a few things we recommend doing before your wisdom tooth extraction.
 The first is arranging for someone you trust to drive you home from your appointment and, if possible, stay with you the first night.
 The second is buying everything you need for the recovery period (i.e., soft foods, over-the-counter pain medication, gauze pads).
-It’s also a good idea to touch base with us prior to your appointment to see if we have any other recommendations, like steering clear of tobacco products if you smoke or fasting the morning of if you’re being sedated.
+It’s also a good idea to touch base with us before your appointment to see if we have any other recommendations, like avoiding tobacco products if you smoke or fasting the morning of your procedure if you plan to be sedated.

 Surprisingly, no. In fact, it’s believed that upwards of 37% of people are missing at least one wisdom tooth.
 Since genetics seem to play a large role, there’s a good chance that you won’t have a third set of molars if your parents or grandparents didn’t!